-- (a) Each ballot paper must first be given the value of 1. - (b) Votes must then be counted in accordance with the following procedure: - (i) The value of each ballot paper must be allocated to the continuing candidate to whom the voter has indicated their highest preference. - (ii) If a ballot paper: - (A) shows an equal highest preference to more than one continuing candidate, or - (B) does not show a consecutive preference for at least one continuing candidate, that ballot paper is exhausted and may not be allocated or reallocated to any further candidates.
+- (a) Each ballot paper must first be given the value of 1. - (b) Votes must then be counted in accordance with the following procedure: - (i) The value of each ballot paper must be allocated to the continuing candidate to whom the voter has indicated their highest preference. - (ii) If a ballot paper: - (A) shows an equal highest preference to more than one continuing candidate, or that ballot paper is exhausted and may not be allocated or reallocated to any further candidates.